kodi-pvr/pvr.vuplus/README.md

 * **Limit to groups of original EPG channel**: For the channel used to create the autotimer limit to channel groups that this channel is a member of.

 ### Timeshift
-Timeshifting allows you to pause live TV as well as move back and forward from your current position similar to playing back a recording.
+Timeshifting allows for native Enigma2 live TV stream to be paused as well as moved back and forward from your current position similar to playing back a recording.
 The buffer is deleted each time a channel is changed or stopped.

+Timeshifting is also available IPTV streams via [inputstream.ffmpegdirect](#https://github.com/xbmc/inputstream.ffmpegdirect).
+Note that if your IPTV provider restricts the number of active streams each kodi instance viewing it will count as an active stream.

 * **Enable timeshift**: What timeshift option do you want:
     - `Disabled` - No timeshifting